-Emily Keddell is a senior lecturer in social work at the University of Otago.
+Emily Keddell is an Associate Professor in social work at the University of Otago.
 Her practice background is in family support and child protection social work.
 Her research interests include a number of facets of child welfare policy and practice: decision-making, inequalities in system contact, the politics of system design, and the use of predictive analytics.
 In each of these areas, she is interested in questions relating to the framing of knowledge, equity and discrimination, and the effects on citizens.
 She is a member of the Re-imagining Social Work collective.

 Ali Knott is an Associate Professor in the Computer Science department at the University of Otago.
 He studied psychology and philosophy at Oxford University, then took an MSc and PhD in artificial intelligence at the University of Edinburgh.
 He is an expert on models of human language, and its interfaces to perception, motor control and memory, and has published over 100 papers on these topics.